 • 1 tablespoon peanut or vegetable oil

-• 2 cloves garlic (minced)
+• 2 cloves garlic, minced

-• 1 thumb size ginger (peeled and minced)
+• 1 thumb size ginger, peeled and minced

-• 3 tablespoons coriander stems (finely chopped)
+• 3 tablespoons coriander stems (cilantro), finely chopped

-• 1 medium onion (finely chopped)
+• 1 medium onion, finely chopped

 • 3 tablespoons red curry paste